lprathiba88/data-project/README.md

-# Advanced project --> basic-auto-project
+# Data project --> basic-auto-project

-this is readme for a Advanced project's basic-auto-project. for automation projects
+this is readme for Data Project's basic-auto-project branch. for automation projects

-this is readme for a Advanced  project for feature branch.

-Madina Siebenthal
+Prathiba Lingappan